 - Phone Us

-We will send you an information package with full details about trust protection coverage and the process of filing a claim to the Special Compensation Fund.
+We will send you an information package with full details about trust protection coverage and the process of filing a claim to the Real Estate Compensation Fund.

 We encourage you to obtain independent legal advice about your claim.

 RECBC reviews all the claims that we receive.
 If it appears that there may a compensable loss, your claim will be referred to an RECBC Compensation Committee.

 The Compensation Committee may do one of three things: